ci-lab-cz/streamd/README.md

 ## Features:
 - Run of multiple simultaneous molecular dynamics simulations
+- Launch multiple replicas of the same system in a single command
 - Simulation for different systems:
     - Protein in Water;
     - Protein - Ligand;